Jackbrocp/AdaAugment/README.md

 # AdaAugment

-The official implementation of "AdaAugment: A Tuning-Free and Adaptive Approach to Enhance Data Augmentation".
+This is the implementation of "AdaAugment: A Tuning-Free and Adaptive Approach to Enhance Data Augmentation".

 ## Requirements

 * python >= 3.6
 * PyTorch >= 1.1.0
 * Torch vision >= 0.3.0

+## Updates

+* 2024/11/27: Initial release

 ## Datasets